Aerangis fastuosa

 It was formally named by Rudolf Schlechter in 1914, but was first described by Heinrich Gustav Reichenbach in 1881, as Angraecum fastuosum.
-Henri Pierre de la Bathie once attempted to have Aerangis fastuosum split into several varieties, but these were not accepted.
+Henri Pierre de la Bâthie once attempted to have Aerangis fastuosum split into several varieties, but these were not accepted.
 Instead, Aerangis fastuosa is thought to have a highly variable morphology, and is known for its large, white, long-lasting, star-shaped, fragrant flowers.
 It has a very long rostellum, which is distinctive of its genus Aerangis.
 It can flower every year, even under low light, and is thought to be less prone to disease than other orchids, making it a highly sought out orchid species for cultivation.

 Aerangis fastuosa has been listed under CITES Appendix II.

 Description

 Areangis fastuosa is a highly variable in is morphology.
 It is a small plant, with its woody stem able to grow up to 60mm, but in some instances it can appear to be almost stemless.
 The roots are fine and numerous, and may have dark spots or banding.